ultjeremy/3DTada-Internship-Research/readme.md

 ---
 ## Helium (HNT):

 HNT was initially natively built on the Helium blockchain.
 In 2023, Helium migrated to Solana and adopted the SPL token standard.
-Like Binance's token standard.
-SPL is very similar in structure to ERC-20.
+Like Binance's token standard, SPL is very similar in structure to ERC-20.
 Now, HNT utilizes Rust for its core software activities on the blockchain, through Rust programs (essentially smart contracts).

 The core functionality of HNT (token transfers, Proof-of-Coverage rewards, Data Credits), is handled on-chain, which some computationally intensive and data-driven tasks are handled off-chain.
 Some examples of this include the validation of Proof-of-Coverage, and the storage and processing of data.